Final report for WPDP19-22

 Photography and Graphics May 2019 – September 2020

-Progress: The third video, Honey Bee Germplasm Cryopreservation, is in the writing phase with plans to be filmed in the 2021 spring/summer season and completed in the fall.
-The WSU CAHNRS Communication Specialists; Video Producer/DirectorDarrell Killgore and Video Specialist Matt Ziegler are filming the footage and putting this video series together.
+Final Progress: The third video, Honey Bee Germplasm Cryopreservation, was completed in 2022.
+The WSU CAHNRS Communication Specialists; Video Producer/DirectorDarrell Killgore and Video Specialist Matt Ziegler filmed the footage and greatly assisted in putting this video series together.

 - Honey Bee Breeding Conference 2021